 Set yourself up for the best impression

-You lock eyes, smile, and ma-a-a-a-ybe shake hands.
-In the seven seconds it just took to greet one another, both parties have just formed a first impression that well, you only get to make once.
+You lock eyes.
+Smile.
+Maybe shake hands.
+In the six seconds it took to greet one another, you’ve both just formed a first impression of the other person.
+Do you know the things women first notice about you in order to make the best first impression?

 Read on to find out the 5 things women first notice about you:

 We don’t have to dig too deep into the science of scent to know that memories are linked more to smell than any other sense – for better or for worse.
 Just the other day I stood near a woman doused in a fragrance that immediately reminded me of my fifth grade teacher and a flood of nostalgia (read: nightmares) for her pop geography quizzes.
 Your scent – or lack there – of is going to be noticed, so let’s make sure it’s in a positive light.

 The takeaway: You can quite literally spritz on a better first impression here, guys.
 Just remember, subtlety is key.
 Don’t wear cologne?
 Don’t underestimate the power of a fresh smelling body wash.
 Most new brands have created a formula that lasts well into the day, but won’t leave you worried about going overboard on fragrance.

 In my favorite sitcoms, the greetings between a character and his or new love interest are so charming and fluid: they bump into each other, make eye contact, and immediately dive into shared interests and future baby names.
 And don’t get me started on reality show hello’s.
 The courtesy laughs, elevator eyes, not-so-subtle elbow touches, and too-soon cheek kisses that still somehow lead to making out in a gazebo set a terrible example for how to make a good first impression.